SheetJS/docs.sheetjs.com/docz/docs/03-demos/04-grid.md

 ---
-title: Data Grids and UI
+title: Data Grids and Tables
 ---

 Various JavaScript UI components provide a more interactive editing experience.